The inhibition of hydrogen sulfide and methanethiol accumulation in wine by Cu(II): The influence of temperature on the duration of protection

 2Treasury Wine Estates, 97 Sturt Highway, Nuriootpa, SA 5355, Australia

-keywords: Copper, reduction, hydrogen sulfide, methanethiol, bottle-aging
+Copper, reduction, hydrogen sulfide, methanethiol, bottle-aging